 Current Surfrider Broward Chapter Campaigns

-- “Plastic straws by request only” ordinances (east of the intracoastal) in Broward restaurants and bars.
-This would mean that all drinks would not automatically receive a straw.
-A customer would get a straw only if they ask for one.
+- “Straws by request only” ordinances and/or “no plastic straws” ordinances (east of the intracoastal) in Broward restaurants and bars.
+A customer would get a straw by request.

 - Ordinances against unencapsulated polystyrene foam docks and buoys.

-- Sign on (register) our first Broward Ocean Friendly Restaurants. (goal of 3 OFR’s by January 2018).
+- Launch Ocean Friendly Restaurants Program and sign on (register) our first Broward Ocean Friendly Restaurants.
+(Goal of at least 3 OFR’s)

 - Resolutions of support for home rule on smoking bans for playgrounds and beaches.

 - We are asking cities to put a water bottle refill station (like an Elkay) at the beach.

 - Resolutions of support against all seismic blasting and Trump/Zinke’s offshore oil drilling plan, and passing Florida Constitution Revision Commission Prop 91 to ban drilling in state waters.

 - VICTORY!
 Proposal 91 passed and will be on the November ballot as Amendment 9.
 It will need to pass with a 60% vote.

 - VICTORY!
 We have resolutions of support from Hallandale, Dania, and Deerfield Beach.
 Pompano passed theirs in 2010.
 We still need resolutions of support from Hollywood, Ft.
 Lauderdale, Lauderdale by the Sea, and Lighthouse Point, as well as inland cities.

 - Improve the system by which Hollywood cleans their beaches.
 Eliminate rolling bar.